m-ihb/nextcloud-documentation/developer_manual/client_apis/OCS/ocs-openapi.rst

 PREFER to expose your APIs using OCS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Prefer to expose your APIs using OCS instead of other methods.
 It provides a more standardized and easier way to write your APIs.
 Other methods are considered legacy.
 For details take a look at :ref:`OCS <ocscontroller>`.